zhreshold/zupply/README.md

 - A lot more

 #### What's under construction
+- Generate list of files/sub-directories with wildcard matching(simple but very useful)
 - Image IO functions: to read/write JPEG/PNG/BMP/TGA and GIF probably
 - Serializer/Deserializer: for dump/read objects to/from string directly, binary should also be supported
 - Progress bar class that is easy to use